-Today's episode looks at the Old English sense of the word "wyrd".
-It was not an adjective, but a noun that is commonly translated into Modern English as "fate".
+Today's episode looks at the Old English sense of the word wyrd.
+Originally, it wasn’t an adjective, but a noun that’s commonly translated into Modern English as ‘fate.’
 However, this oversimplified translation doesn't tell the word's full story.
-By comparing and contrasting etymological and cultural evidence, Ray makes the case that "wyrd" and "fate" are really not the same thing at all.
+By comparing and contrasting etymological and cultural evidence, it’s clear that wyrd and "fate" are really not the same thing at all.

-"Nice" has gone through more changes than almost any other word in the English language.
-Over the course of seven centuries, it has been used to mean "stupid", "promiscuous", "elegant", and "effeminate", among countless other things.
-In this episode, we're going to try to make sense of its perplexing evolution.
+‘Nice’ has gone through more changes than almost any other word in the English language.
+Over the course of seven centuries, it has been used to mean stupid, promiscuous, elegant, and effeminate, among a handful of other things.
+In this episode, we try to make sense of its perplexing evolution.

 Welcome to Words for Granted!
-In this debut episode, we'll be looking at how villanus, the Latin word for "farmworker", became the Modern English word "villain".
-From Ancient Rome to Medieval England to modern superhero films, the meaning of "villain" has changed drastically over time.
+In this debut episode, we'll be looking at how villanus, the Latin word for ‘farmworker,’ became the Modern English word ‘villain.’
+From Medieval England farmworkers to comic book antagonists, the meaning of ‘villain’ has changed drastically over time.